What You Need to Know

 Always Have Adult Supervision

 - Swim lessons, flotation devices and safety equipment should never be substitutes for proper adult supervision at all times.
-Twenty-five percent of all drowning victims have had swimming lessons.

 - Never leave children alone in or near the pool, even for a moment.